Mold

 Childhood Lead Poisoning

 Lead can be found in many places in a child’s environment including in paint in homes and daycares that were built before 1978, in old water pipes, in products such as toys and jewelry, and in candies or traditional home remedies.
 There is no safe level of lead for children.
 See the CDC website for more information on preventing childhood lead poisoning.
-For more information on the Ohio Healthy Homes and Lead Poisoning Prevention Program click here.
-For information on Ohio’s Lead Abatement Tax Credit Program click here.
+For more information:

 Carbon Monoxide Poisoning

 Carbon Monoxide (CO) is an odorless, colorless, tasteless gas that can cause sudden illness and death.
 According to the Centers for Disease Control and Prevention (CDC) more than 400 Americans die from unintentional CO poisoning each year.
 It is also reported that each year more than 20,000 Americans visit the emergency room and more than 4,000 Americans are hospitalized due to CO poisoning.
-For more information on CO poisoning and how to prevent it click here.
+More information on CO poisoning.

 Radon